Trust Your Pipeline: Automatically Testing an End-to-End Java Application

 One of my favorite books related to Quality Engineering.

-Alexander explains very well all about testing to tester and developers.
-There’re some chapters with a good explanation about testing without code, and there some chapters with a lot of code explaining testability and how to apply some testing ideas in code.
+Alexander explains very well all about testing to testers and developers.
+There are some chapters with a good explanation about testing without code, and there are some chapters with a lot of code explaining testability and how to apply some testing ideas in code.

 If you are a backend developer or an experienced quality engineer you’ll understand a lot of concepts and practices to expand your knowledge and create reliable software.